neel26desai/cmpe258_assignment1/README.md

 # cmpe258_assignment1

 ## Teachable Machine
-Refer to the file "Teachable Machine.docx", for steps and output.
+Refer to the file "Teachable Machine.docx", for steps and screen shot of the output.

 Teachable Machine Links to trained Model:
 1. Image: Image Classifier that differentiates between Apples and Oranges